aurium/simland/README.md

 Any public service has a maintenance cost, for you to pay.
 A house, a industry, or any other private initiative will be built only if there are demand and manpower.
+So, if you want more factories or shopping centers, create more residential area and let the population to grow.

 ## Pollution may kill you